EdDataScienceEES/tutorial-klaragjendem/index.md

 1. Understand the importance of organizing your R project for reproducibility.
 2. Manage dependencies and package versions with the `renv` package.
-3. Set up project-specific settings in RStudio to streamline workflows.
-4. Create a clear and accessible README file to provide context and instructions.
+3. Create a clear and accessible README file to provide context and instructions.
-5. Automate data cleaning and analysis pipelines for efficiency and consistency.
+4. Automate data cleaning and analysis pipelines for efficiency and consistency.

 # Steps to Achieve Tutorial Aims: